 Planning applications will be considered invalid if submitted without the correct payment.

-Fees for applications that are not validated
+Fees for applications that are withdrawn or not validated

 |Householder, advertisement, and similar applications||£48|